MartinEvandt/openc2-ap-er/oc2edr.md

 #### Related work:
 This specification is related to:
-* Open Command and Control (OpenC2) Language Specification Version 1.0 ([[OpenC2-Lang-v1.0]](#openc2-lang-v10))
+* _Open Command and Control (OpenC2) Language Specification Version 1.0_.
+Edited by Jason Romano and Duncan Sparrell.
+Latest stage: https://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html.

 #### Abstract:
+An 'Endpoint Detection and Response' (EDR) system is a security mechanism which identifies malicious behaviors by recording system activities and comparing them to sets of signatures or heuristics.
+EDR systems facilitate in digital forensics and incident response by storing and indexing said events, and provide functionality to respond to security incidents as they pertain to actively exploited, infected or vulnerable endpoints.

+This actuator profile defines the OpenC2 Actions, Targets, Arguments, and Specifiers along with conformance clauses to enable the operation of OpenC2 Producers and Consumers in the context of the response functionalities found in EDR technologies.
+It covers the ability to respond to incidents by facilitating the containment of devices and files, stopping and restarting devices, denying devices from communicating with or storing files, IPv4-, IPv6- and domain name addresses using atomic indicators, the manipulation of files, registry entries, services and user accounts, and the initialization of anti-malware scans.

-Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
-Endpoint Detection and Response (EDR) technologies provide a means for monitoring of system events as well as respond to alerts in order to more readily identify, detect, mitigate and remediate, or prevent advanced threats.
-This Actuator Profile defines OpenC2 Actions, Targets, Specifiers, and Command Arguments in the context of response functionalities found in EDR technologies.
-The Endpoint Response (ER) specification is consistent with Version 1.0 of the OpenC2 Language Specification ([[OpenC2-Lang-v1.0]](#openc2-lang-v10)).
+Open Command and Control (OpenC2) is an effort to rigorously standardize command and control of vital cyber defense systems.
+OpenC2 is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
-Check the "Latest version" location noted above for possible later revisions of this document.
+Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.

 TC members should send comments on this specification to the TC's email list.
-Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "Send A Comment" button on the TC's web page at https://www.oasis-open.org/committees/openc2/.
+Others should send comments to the TC's public comment list, after subscribing to it by following the instructions at the "[Send A Comment](https://www.oasis-open.org/committees/comments/index.php?wg_abbrev=)" button on the TC's web page at https://www.oasis-open.org/committees/openc2/.

-This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the OASIS  R Policy, the mode chosen when the Technical Committee was established.
+This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr/#Non-Assertion-Mode) Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/openc2/ipr.php).

-Note that any machine-readable content ([Computer Language Definitions](https://www.oasis-open.org/policies-guidelines/tc-process#wpComponentsCompLang)) declared Normative for this Work Product is provided in separate plain text files.
+Note that any machine-readable content ([Computer Language Definitions](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26/#wpComponentsCompLang)) declared Normative for this Work Product is provided in separate plain text files.
 In the event of a discrepancy between any such plain text file and display content in the Work Product's prose narrative document(s), the content in the separate plain text file prevails.

 #### Key words:
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.